opencog/atomspace/examples/atomspace/README.md

 =============
 It is recommended that you go through the examples in the order given.

 * `basic.scm`       -- How to start the guile shell.
 * `knowledge.scm`   -- Representing knowledge.
 * `bindlink.scm`    -- Queries and inference with the pattern matcher.
 * `get-put.scm`     -- The two halves of a query: Get and Put.
 * `assert-retract.scm` -- Asserting facts in the AtomSpace.
 * `state.scm`       -- Maintaining unique state.
-* `property.scm`  -- Designing properties with Atoms.
+* `property.scm`    -- Designing Atoms with properties.
+* `truthvalues.scm` -- Declaring the truth of a proposition.
 * `values.scm`      -- Using Values and attaching them to Atoms.
 * `filter.scm`  -- Filtering sets of atoms.
 * `map.scm`     -- Applying a map function to a set or list.
 * `recursive-loop.scm`  -- An example of a tail-recursive loop.